Haidi11/Wellness/README.md

 Uporabniki se dodajo s pomočjo CMD.

 ## GSON
 Open Windows >preferences in the Eclipse menu, and navigate to the Java >Build path > User Libraries tab.
 Click new and enter a new User Library name: like “gson_lib” and hit ok.
 With “gson_lib” selected press Add External JARs and find the gson-2.6.2.jar you downloaded.
 Apply and Close.
+Nato pa Wellness -> properties -> Java Build Path -> add Library -> User library
+-> gson_lib -> apply and close.